chairmanbrando/chairmanbrando/README.md

-I only just learnt this readme was a thing.
-Oops.

 ### @chairmanbrando: It's an alias in an unaliased world.

 - 🔭 I'm currently working on finding a job for the first time since 2008.
 Please hire me.